 Cost calculations are particularly important, and should be set up to include both fixed and variable CapEx and OpEx costs and also indirect costs such as Server costs.
 By building up a cost profile of each application, you will then be able to assess the entire portfolio.

 Best Application Portfolio Management Visualizations & Roadmaps

-Schedule time regularly with Heads of Departments and the CIO to make sure they’re familiar with the nuts and bolts of the application portfolio.
+Schedule time regularly with Heads of Departments and the CIO to make sure they’re familiar with the application portfolio.